cduvallet/mbiome-data-viz/docs/data-viz-talk.md

 ----

-Where will you put your sample read cutoff?
+Lung data: where to put your sample read cutoff?

 <img src="img/lung-reads-per-sample.png">